MicrosoftDocs/dataexplorer-docs/data-explorer/connector-overview.md

 ## Apache Log4J 2

 * **Description:** Log4j is a popular logging framework for Java applications maintained by the Apache Foundation.
 Log4j allows developers to control which log statements are output with arbitrary granularity based on the logger's name, logger level, and message pattern.
-Apache Log4J2 sink allows you to stream your log data to your database, where you can analyze and visualize your logs in real time.
+The Apache Log4J 2 sink allows you to stream your log data to your database, where you can analyze and visualize your logs in real time.

 * **Functionality:** Ingestion
 * **Ingestion type supported:** Batching, Streaming
 * **Use cases:** Logs